ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Applying the numerical `index-selector` selects the corresponding element.
 JSONPath allows it to be negative (see {{index-semantics}}).

+To be valid, the index selector value MUST be in the I-JSON range of exact values, see {{synsem-overview}}.

 Notes:
 1. An `index-selector` is an integer (in base 10, as in JSON numbers).